techimpossible/morningwriter/_posts/2016-05-14-appreciate-yourself-honour-your-soul.md

  > Real is that which never changes

  We have been in many bodies since childhood and we are going to be in many more as we grow.
-What is real is our soul.
+What is real is your soul.
 Honour it.